seanfisk/combootcha/UNAUTOMATED.md

 This file lists parts of macOS setup that are not automated.
 Typically, this is due to technical or practical reasons.

-* Xcode / Command Line Tools

-  Run `xcode-select --install`.
-With Homebrew and normal C++ compiles, we can get along with just the Command Line Tools.
-However, to compile Mac applications using Qt, we need the full Xcode installation.

 * SSH key generation

   Run `ssh-keygen`, upload to GitHub, and copy the public key to necessary servers.